 For years, we used a certain brand’s mild curry powder and we loved it, but I decided to try my hand at making my own mild homemade curry powder recipe.

-Well, this morning, with a bit of trepidation, I did a blind taste test using my family as the judges, and the result was 100% unanimous.
+Well, one morning, with a bit of trepidation, I did a blind taste test using my family as the judges, and the result was 100% unanimous.
 My blend won over the ever popular brand that we have been using for oh, about 6 years now.

 And it is a LOT cheaper.
 Yippee!